flyx/OpenGLAda/README.md

 project and whichever build system you are using.
 I never used other Ada compilers apart from GNAT, so if I accidentally used some GNAT-specific features in the code, please drop me a message.

-²: With GNAT GPL 2016, runtime loading of OpenGL function pointers does not seem to work on OSX 10.11, see [this bug][13].
-It is unknown whether this affects other OSX versions or operation systems.
-The exact cause for this error is unknown.
-Therefore, using GNAT/GCC is currently strongly recommended.

 ## Compilation